rice7th/swef/README.md

 cd swef/src
 lu9 swef -n
 ```
-Escape codes are not supported on plan9/9front, so make sure to run swef with the `-n` or the `--no-color` flag
+Escape codes are not supported on plan9/9front, so make sure to run swef with the `-n` or the `--no-color` flag to avoid fancy issues.

 ## Effectiveness
 The fetch (as the name suggests) SHOULD work everywhere; These are the places where i tested it: